-A series of boxing, kickboxing, stretching exercises arranged to music, gradually increasing in tempo with a greater emphasis on a non-stop 25-30 minute program with 10-15 minutes of abdominal work and stretching.
-Aerobic activity is designed to improve muscle tone and cardiovascular endurance.
-May be repeated.
+A series of boxing and kickboxing exercises are arranged to music, gradually increasing in tempo with a greater emphasis on a non-stop 25-30 minute program.
+Kicks, punches, calisthenics and rope jumping are combined to elevate heart rate and strengthen all major muscle groups.
+Students will learn to apply these self-defense techniques on kick pads and focus mitts to improve accuracy and provide resistance for the muscles.

-Kinesiology Aerobic Fitness 156 Cardio Boxing
+Kinesiology Aerobic Fitness 156B Intermediate Cardio Kickboxing